Our diverse range of projects span Asia-Pacific and Africa.

 At the start of the program, B4D initiated trials of a number of different crops, including cotton, green grams, cow peas, potatoes, and sorghum to identify which might provide a better return to the farmers.
 It was confirmed that cotton grew well in the region.
 However, the cotton farmers found they still were unable to achieve any improvement in the returns from their farming efforts.
 They had to pay a government-regulated fee to cotton gins for processing their raw cotton.
 The cotton lint was returned to the farmers for sale.
 The cotton seed was processed downstream to extract cotton seed oil (a good quality cooking oil) and seed cake – a protein rich animal feedstock.
 As the cotton seed was commonly processed by others the farmers were unable to gain any income from this valuable by-product.
 Their returns were limited to the low prices paid for their raw cotton and what they could individually glean from selling the cotton lint.

 Through re-configuration of the cotton value chain, B4D identified a symbiotic relationship with cotton, stock feed and poultry production.
 Over time the program built cotton production to commercial levels, and the seed from the cotton went into stock-feed formulation.
 To complement these two new industries, B4D reinvigorated the poultry meat and egg industry in Kwale.
-This was achieved through a combination of trailing breeds, training farmers in good husbandry practices and building demand for the produce at both the village level and at the local hotels and restaurants.
+This was achieved through a combination of trialing breeds, training farmers in good husbandry practices and building demand for the produce at both the village level and at the local hotels and restaurants.
 This has provided farmers not only greater financial returns, but the establishment of the poultry industry has changed lives with improved nutrition thanks to access to poultry and eggs.
 (See Chicken Changing Lives blog for more insight).

 To establish the KAP there were a number of significant barriers which had to be addressed: